Math major and advanced courses FAQ

 Technical note: Yale does not allow transfer credit for courses taken during high school (even college courses).
 You can only transfer college courses that you completed after graduating from high school.

-Can transfer students count math courses taken outside Yale (which are accepted for transfer credit) toward the math major?
+Can transfer students count math courses taken outside Yale toward the math major?

 This depends on the situation.
 Typically, we require at least half the courses toward the major to be taken at Yale, but the DUS must decide individually in each case.